 • The requirements and conditions change depending on the buyer or potential tenant.

 • There are separate amenities or accommodations for different renters.

 • Limiting access of amenities to specific groups or individuals under the protected classes.

-When discussing the Fair Housing Act, there are certain exemptions made such as:
+When discussing the housing law, there are certain exemptions made such as:

 - Renting or selling a single-family homes without the aid of a broker